EuroLinux/eurolinux-open-docs/docs/jumpstarts/8-jumpstart.md

-During our internal testing, we were able to boot and use very basic and already installed services on Virtual Machine with only 256 MB of RAM however, without additional memory or at least swap space available things like updating system will result in actions of Kernel Out of Memory (OOM) Killer.
+During our internal testing, we were able to boot and use very basic and already installed services on Virtual Machine with only 256 MB of RAM however, without additional memory or at least swap space available, things like updating the system will result in actions of Kernel Out of Memory (OOM) Killer.